-We are proud to be working with Trees Not Tees for the 2021 event, giving our participants the option to plant a tree instead of receiving an official event T-Shirt.
+We are proud to be working with Trees Not Tees, giving our participants the option to plant a tree instead of receiving an official event T-Shirt.

 WHY PLANT A TREE INSTEAD?